Mexico finds Flayed god temple; priests wore skins of dead

-MEXICO CITY (AP) — Mexican experts say they have found the first temple of the Flayed Lord, a pre-Hispanic fertility god depicted as a skinned human corpse.
+MEXICO CITY (AP) — Mexican experts have found the first temple of the Flayed Lord, a pre-Hispanic fertility god depicted as a skinned human corpse, authorities said Wednesday.

-Mexico's National Institute of Anthropology and History said Wednesday the find was made during recent excavations of Popoloca Indian ruins in Puebla state.
+Mexico's National Institute of Anthropology and History said the find was made during recent excavations of Popoloca Indian ruins in the central state of Puebla.

 The institute said experts found two skull-like stone carvings and a stone trunk depicting the god, Xipe Totec.
 It had an extra hand dangling off one arm, suggesting the god was wearing the skin of a sacrificial victim.